mims-harvard/decagon/README.md

     main.py

-All preprocessed datasets used for polypharmacy side effect prediction are available for download from [project page](http://snap.stanford.edu/decagon).
+All preprocessed datasets used for polypharmacy side effect prediction are available for download from the [project page](http://snap.stanford.edu/decagon).

 ## Citing